Deploying a configuration on firewalls

 At the beginning of the deployment, the deployment number will appear.

-If you encounter issues while deploying a configuration, start by looking up the following log files.
+If you encounter issues while deploying a configuration, start by reading the following log files.

 /var/log/fwadmin-server/cfg2ini.log, /var/log/fwadmin-server/server.log and /var/log/fwadmin-server/connections.log